-To aid in our board of directors' determination of the fair market value of our common stock, in January 2013, we engaged an independent appraisal firm to perform a valuation study to determine the fair market value of our common stock for financial reporting and stock option-pricing purposes.
-The valuation was to assist with regulations related to Internal Revenue Code 409A, Nonqualified Deferred Compensation and audit requirements related to Accounting Standards Codification, or ASC, 718, Compensation-Stock Compensation.
+To aid in our board of directors' determination of the fair market value of our common stock in January 2013 and April 2013, we engaged an independent appraisal firm to perform valuation studies to determine the fair market value of our common stock for financial reporting and stock option-pricing purposes.
+The valuations were to assist with regulations related to Internal Revenue Code 409A, Nonqualified Deferred Compensation and audit requirements related to Accounting Standards Codification, or ASC, 718, Compensation-Stock Compensation.
 ASC 718 is the new accounting nomenclature for the rules and guidelines previously addressed in Statement of Financial Accounting Standards No. 123R, Share-Based Payment.
-A detailed report expressing their conclusions of fair market value on a non-controlling, non-marketable basis was issued with a valuation date as of December 31, 2012.
+Detailed reports expressing their conclusions of fair market value on a non-controlling, non-marketable basis were issued with valuation dates as of December 31, 2012 and March 31, 2013.
 Since we contemplated an initial public offering, the appraisal firm utilized the PWERM method for equity allocation, considered more appropriate than the Option-Pricing Method or Current Value Method.
-Based upon our analyses, and the facts and circumstances as of the valuation date, December 31, 2012, the fair market value of our common stock was estimated to be \$0.25 per share.
+Based upon our analyses, and the facts and circumstances as of the valuation date, the fair market value of our common stock was estimated to be \$7.50 per share and \$8.10 per share as of December 31, 2012 and March 31, 2013, respectively.

-In granting options at \$0.25 per share in January 2013, the primary valuation factors considered by our board of directors were:
+In granting options at \$7.50 per share in January 2013, the primary valuation factors considered by our board of directors were:

-• an enterprise value of \$80.2 million as of December 31, 2012, which was determined using the PWERM;

-- a discount rate of 24.0%, based on our estimated weighted average cost of capital; - a lack of marketability discount of 30.0%; - liquidity event scenario probabilities of 60.0% for an initial public offering, 20.0% for a sale or merger and 20.0% for continuing as a private company -these probabilities used a 40.0% probability of an initial public offering occurring by September 2013 and a 20% probability of an initial public offering occurring between September and December 2013, and were based on a sale or merger occurring within three years; - the price per share at which we had recently sold shares of our Series G preferred stock; and - management's expectations that we would achieve forecasted revenue for the quarter ended March 31, 2013.
+- an enterprise value of \$80.2 million as of December 31, 2012, which was determined using the PWERM; - a discount rate of 24.0%, based on our estimated weighted average cost of capital; - a lack of marketability discount of 30.0%; - liquidity event scenario probabilities of 60.0% for an initial public offering, 20.0% for a sale or merger and 20.0% for continuing as a private company these probabilities used a 40.0% probability of an initial public offering occurring by September 2013 and a 20% probability of an initial public offering occurring between September and December 2013, and were based on a sale or merger occurring within three years; - the price per share at which we had recently sold shares of our Series G preferred stock; and - management's expectations that we would achieve forecasted revenue for the quarter ended March 31, 2013.